HEPTACOM/heptaconnect-docs/docs/guides/portal-developer/default-utilities.md

 > Heptacom\HeptaConnect\Portal\Base\File\FileReferenceFactoryContract

-A service that resolves HTTP requests to get files, raw content of a file and public URLs to files into a file reference to process for a receiving portal.
+A service that stores HTTP requests to get files, raw content of a file and public URLs to files into a file reference to process for a receiving portal.
 See usage [here](patterns/transfer-file-reference-by-public-url.md).